CDL-Quantum/CohortProject_2021/Week2_Rydberg_Atoms/README.md

 <p>

 **3. Should Bruce pay for a few more cell phone towers to make sure that more of Gotham City has cell phone service?**
+This questions depends on a few factors.
+Data on the size of the accessible customer base in each geographic location would be important.
+It would become a question of how much benefit is there from the increase in customers in the extra nonoverlapping coverage area minus the costs of building and maintaining additional cell phone towers.

 ## 4. Further Challenges: